Christian Arroyo Player Props: Red Sox vs. Twins

 Christian Arroyo At The Plate

-- Arroyo is batting .256 with 10 doubles, three home runs and six walks.
+- Arroyo is hitting .264 with 10 doubles, three home runs and six walks.

-- In three games this season, he has hit a home run (8.1%, and 2.4% of his trips to the dish).
+- He has hit a home run in 7.9% of his games this year, and 2.3% of his plate appearances.

-- Arroyo has had an RBI in 10 games this year (27.0%), including five multi-RBI outings (13.5%).
-He has also driven in three or more of his team's runs in one contest.
+- In 26.3% of his games this season, Arroyo has picked up at least one RBI.
+In five of those games (13.2%) he recorded more than one RBI, while accounting for three or more of his team's runs in one contest.

-- He has scored in 15 games this year, with multiple runs three times.
+- He has scored in 39.5% of his games this year, with two or more runs scored in 7.9%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.